u1and0/jtr/README.md

-jtr is a commmand of JSON tree viewer with type
+Commmand of JSON tree viewer with type.

 # Example